 Does word count matter for SEO?

-This post provides word count data on my the top 25 Google search traffic posts on my biggest B2C website.
+This post provides word count data on my the top 25 Google search traffic posts on my biggest B2C website in 2016 and then again for the top 50 posts in 2019.

 Common knowledge is that longer content attracts more organic search traffic.
 That makes sense since there are more long tail keywords (the lion’s share of my organic search traffic) and longer content stands a better chance of attracting links.